 There are many reasons why you may be changing your existing WiX website.
 Whether you're going through a complete rebrand and you'd like a shiny new website to go with it, or if you're looking to repurpose your platform under a different name, replacing your WiX platform is the easy part.
 But when it comes to all the time and investment you've put into SEO, you'll want to ensure all that work hasn't gone to waste.

 Can you redesign/rebuild your WiX site without losing your pre-existing SEO?
 Short answer: yes, but it will take a bit of extra work up-front and some clever planning to make sure your new website isn't missing out on all the benefits of mature, well-performing SEO.
 Read on for why you should consider SEO, how to rebuild your site effectively, and how to keep all that developed SEO in place:

 Why do I need to worry about SEO for my new WiX website?

-Search Engine Optimisation is a crucial way individuals and businesses can find your brand, connect with you, and potentially purchase your products or services.
+Search Engine Optimisation is a crucial way individuals large and small businesses can find your brand, connect with you, and potentially purchase your products or services.
 Without a good SEO presence, you may find that your competition beats you to customers far more often than you might expect.
 So, when you've spent the time and effort to get your SEO on-point, the last thing you want is a clean slate to derail the whole process.